GSA/idmanagement.gov/_buy/trust-services.md

 | Verizon/Cybertrust Federal Shared Service Provider | Russ Weiser<br/>(801) 631-1685 |	Russ Weiser<br/>(801) 631-1685 |
 | WidePoint Federal Shared Service Provider	| Jason Holloway, Caroline Godfrey<br/>(800) 816-5548<br/>WCSC-Info at ORC.com	| Jim Manchester<br/>(800) 816-5548<br/>PKIPolicy at ORC.com |

-**Note** DigiCert Federal Shared Service Provider (formerly Symantec) is transitiong existing customers to another Shared Service while they exit the shared service program.
-They no longer offer services to new customers.

 ## Business Identity Services

 These organizations operate services for persons who are affiliated with a business; state, local, tribal, or territorial government; or non-profit organization.
 These services are often used by a business person to digitally sign documents with the U.S. government as a business representative or to authenticate to a small number of government applications.